 Skip is admitted to the state bars and Supreme Courts of Colorado, Wyoming, and Texas and to practice before the U.S. District Court for the District of Colorado, the U.S. District Court for the District of Wyoming, the 10th U.S. Circuit Court of Appeals, the U.S. Court of Federal Claims, the Court of Appeals for the Federal Circuit, and the United States Supreme Court.
-He is a member and former chairman of the El Paso County Probate Bar, and is a Master at the Wendelken Inn of Court.
+He is a member and former chairman of the El Paso County Probate Bar.

 Faith, family, country and service are the cornerstones of Skip’s belief system and the lodestar of his practice.
 He is married to the former Jane Boyer of Indianapolis, Indiana, a retired Navy captain, and has five children–four boys and one fabulous daughter who is a medical doctor–plus eight grandchildren.
 Service is a Morgan family tradition, now in the third generation of Morgan’s in uniform.
 The oldest son is with the Colorado Army National Guard and an Iraq War and Afghanistan veteran, another son is a USAFA 2005 graduate, also an Afghanistan vet, and active duty Major and a third son who is currently at USAFA.
 Skip is an avid history buff, and enjoys skiing, classic cars, and working with his hands

 To learn more about Attorney Chester H. (Skip) Morgan? please contact him today.